CGCC Summer Percussion Workshop

 Where: Chandler-Gilbert Community College, Chandler, AZ

 Course of Study: The CGCC Summer Percussion Workshop is designed to promote percussion participation and instruct students in the areas of percussion ensemble and solo percussion performance.
-This workshop is open to high school percussion students, including those entering high school in the fall and 2020 high school graduates.
+This workshop is open to high school percussion students, including those entering high school in the fall, and 2021 high school graduates.
 Students will spend time in ensemble rehearsal as well as in topical- and solo performance-based masterclasses.
-The final evening (Thursday) of the workshop will feature a Solo & Ensemble Percussion Recital.
-The ensemble selections that have been rehearsed throughout the week will be featured, along with selected outstanding solo selections prepared in advance by the workshop participants (optional).
+The final day (Thursday) of the workshop will feature either a Solo & Ensemble Percussion Recital or ensemble recording session (depending on current COVID protocols).

 Tuition: $100 (one-credit tuition plus college fees for Maricopa residents)

 Faculty: Jonathan Haas, director.
 Past seminar presenters have included Clint de Ganon and Joe Passaro (Beautiful), Javier Diaz and Warren Odze (Rocky), Sean Ritenauer (Something Rotten), David Nyberg and Ray Marchica (Mamma Mia), John Clancy and Jon Epcar (Spiderman), Charlie Descarfino (Porgy and Bess), Wilson Torres (In the Heights), Dan Haskins and David Ratajczak (Mary Poppins), Pablo Rieppi (West Side Story), Erik Charlston (How to Succeed in Business), James Saporito (NYC Ballet and Tony Awards), Valerie Naranjo and Tommy Igoe (The Lion King), Kory Grossman (Broadway's Super Sub), Ben Herman (Film Recording), and many more!